Steve-BioEngineer/Thach-Brenda/README.md

-This repository containing hosting files for our wedding invitation page Create by Thach Pham July 13, 2025
+This repository contains hosting files for our wedding invitation page.
+Created by Thach Pham July 13, 2025